richardsalex/ghp-example/README.md

 4. Click the `Save` button.

 5. You repository should now be published at the link shown.
 The URL format is generally `https://[your username].github.io/[your repository name]/`.
 If it's not showing up or you're getting a 404 webpage, go look at "__Changes may not be instantaneously reflected online__" above.

+### Make a copy of this repository and/or its files to practice on my own.
+#### Option 1: Download the files from this repository.
+1. From the main repository page, click the green `Code` button.

+2. Choose `Download ZIP`.

+3. You can then make changes and upload the same files to your own repository under your Github account.
+#### Option 2: Fork your own copy of this repository.
+1. From the main repository page, in the top right, click the `Fork` button.

+2. When it asks where the repository should be forked, click on your account name.

+3. You now have an identical copy of that repository under your account.

+### Delete an existing repository.
+1. From the main repository page, click `Settings`, which has a gear icon next to it.

+2. Scroll to the bottom of the page, looking for the section labeled "Danger Zone."

+3. Click the `Delete this repository` button and follow the instructions.
+Once it's gone, there's no undo function or way to recover it.